-2.4.8.14 Oil Pumps and Oil lines
+2.4.8.14 Oil pumps and oil lines

-Oil pump may be altered or replaced from those fitted to the homologated motorcycle.
+a.
+Oil pumps may be altered or replaced from those fitted to the homologated motorcycle.

+b.
 Oil lines may be modified or replaced.
 Oil lines containing positive pressure, if replaced, must be of metal reinforced construction with swaged or treaded connectors.